Overview

 - Creating a balanced programme

-For the sport programme for Glasgow 2026 we also took into consideration so key factors including:
+For Glasgow 2026 we also took into consideration other key factors including:

 - Maintaining manageable total athlete numbers